 Migrations are just a script, so how do you tell Rails to run that script and actually execute the code to create your table and update your database’s schema?
 By using the

-$ rake db:migrate command, which runs any migrations that haven’t yet been run.
+$ rails db:migrate command, which runs any migrations that haven’t yet been run.
 Rails knows this because it keeps track of which migrations have been run (using timestamps) behind the scenes.
 When you run that command, Rails will execute the proper SQL code to set up your database table and you can go back to actually building the website.

 Why is this useful?
 Obviously it lets you set up your database using user-friendly Ruby code instead of SQL, but it’s more than that.
 Over time, you’ll build up a bunch of these migration files.
 If you decide that you want to blow away your database and start from scratch, you can do that easily and then rerun the migrations.
 If you decide to deploy to the web, you will run those same migrations and the production database will be there waiting for you… even if it’s a different type of database!
 Again, Active Record does the heavy lifting for you here so you can focus on building your website.